5 First Date Questions Single Christians Should Ask – Plus 5 self-reflection questions you should ask after the first date.

 Third, sometimes questions can come across as expectations by the way they are phrased.
-While in reality some are the focus should be on non-negotiable responses.
+While in reality, some are, the focus should be on non-negotiable responses.

 Finally, be prepared to test things.
 A person’s character can’t be trusted until it’s been tested, and testing means asking great follow up questions and then observing actions.
 If they seem offended or taken back by your questions, this could also be a sign of how they resolve conflict.

-These questions are to be introduced into common conversation.
+These questions are to be introduced into a common conversation.
 You don’t have to follow any order; however, the first few are more ice breakers.

 5 First Date Questions